StoreyLab/terastructure/README.md

 ----------

-Model fits for the HGDP data, 1000 Genomes data and Balding and Nichols simulations using the UNPHASED conjugate model are on Dropbox
+Model fits for the HGDP data, 1000 Genomes data and Balding and Nichols simulations are on Dropbox at:
-at:

 https://www.dropbox.com/home/research/genomic-data